Skip to content

 Set your Neptune API token and full project name to the NEPTUNE_API_TOKEN and NEPTUNE_PROJECT environment variables, respectively.

-Finding your credentials:
+To find your credentials:

 • API token: In the bottom-left corner of the Neptune app, expand your user menu and select Get your API token.
+If you need the token of a service account, go to the workspace or project settings and enter the Service accounts settings.

 import os